hmaldonadovilla/community-kitchen/SetupInstructions.md

    - Optional: add a `List View?` column (to the right of Validation Rules).
 Mark `TRUE` on the fields you want to show in the list view; if at least one is `TRUE`, the form starts in list mode automatically.
 Labels come from the question text.
 You can also define the default sort for a given column by adding `"listViewSort": { "direction": "desc", "priority": 1 }` to that question’s Config JSON.
 Lower priorities win; when nothing is specified we fall back to `updatedAt desc`.
    - Want the list view to show system fields like Created/Updated/Status/PDF URL?
 Add `"listViewMetaColumns": ["updatedAt", "status", "pdfUrl"]` to the **Follow-up Config (JSON)** column on the dashboard.
 Supported values are `createdAt`, `updatedAt`, `status`, and `pdfUrl`; the columns appear in the order you list them, and users can click any column header to sort ascending/descending.
+   - Want draft autosave while editing?
+Add `"autoSave": { "enabled": true, "debounceMs": 2000, "status": "In progress" }` to the same dashboard JSON column.
+Draft saves run in the background without validation and update the record’s `Updated At` + `Status`.
+Records with `Status = Closed` are treated as read-only and are not auto-saved.
    - **Status**: Set to "Active" to include in the form, or "Archived" to remove it (keeping data).
    - **Line items**: Set `Type` to `LINE_ITEM_GROUP` and use the `Config (JSON/REF)` column with JSON or `REF:SheetName` pointing to a line-item sheet (columns: ID, Type, Label EN, Label FR, Label NL, Required?, Options (EN), Options (FR), Options (NL), Config JSON).
 Line-item field types can be DATE, TEXT, PARAGRAPH, NUMBER, CHOICE, CHECKBOX, FILE_UPLOAD.
      - Line-item fields also support `group`, `pair`, and `ui` (including `ui.control` and `ui.labelLayout`) the same way top-level questions do.